readthedocs/readthedocs.org/docs/dev/design/redirects.rst

 - Merge prefix redirects with exact redirects.
   Prefix redirects are the same as exact redirects with a wildcard at the end.

+- Merge all redirects into a single type.
+  This may simplify the implementation, but it will make it harder to explain the feature to users.
+  And to replace some redirects we need to implement some new features.

 - Placeholders.
   I haven't seen users requesting this feature.
   We can consider adding it in the future.